-Aid to lessen or eliminate a disability caused by a work-related injury, and to help you get back to work.
-Examples of vocational rehabilitation are: counseling, vocational assessment and planning, job readiness/skill development, and placement assistance.
+Benefits to lessen or eliminate a disability caused by a work-related injury, and to help you get back to work.
+Examples include counselling, vocational assessment and planning, job readiness/skill development, and placement assistance.

 Now does business as "WorkSafeBC."
 It is governed by a Board of Directors appointed by the Minister of Labour.
-This organization has decision-making responsibility as legislated through the Workers Compensation Act (Act).
+This organization has decision-making responsibility as legislated through the Workers Compensation Act.

 WCAT (Workers Compensation Appeal Tribunal):

 The WCAT is established under the Workers Compensation Act.
 It is an external appeal body, independent of the Board.